mslinn/jekyll_draft/README.md

 while the filter works on any document passed to it.
 Both the tag and the filter call the API defined in the `Jekyll::Draft` module.

-See the [demo](demo) subdirectory for working examples that you can play with.

 More information is available on [my website](https://www.mslinn.com/jekyll_plugins/jekyll_draft.html).

 ## Demo

-The [`demo/`](demo) directory contains a demonstration website, which uses the plugin.
+The [demo](demo) subdirectory has working examples of this Jekyll plugin's functionality in a demonstration website.
-To run, type:
+To run the demo, type:

 ```console
 $ demo/_bin/debug -r